Underwood Typewriter Company: History

-Olivetti bought a controlling interest in Underwood in 1959, and completed the merger in October 1963, becoming known in the U.S. as Olivetti-Underwood with headquarters in New York City, and entering the electromechanical calculator business.
+Olivetti bought a controlling interest in Underwood in 1959 and completed the merger in October 1963, becoming known in the U.S. as Olivetti-Underwood with headquarters in New York City and entering the electromechanical calculator business.

-By the 1970s and 1980s, the typewriter market had matured under the market dominance of large companies from Britain, Europe and the United States — but before the advent of daisy wheel and electronic machines — Underwood and the other major manufacturers faced strong competition from typewriters from Asia, including Brother Industries and Silver Seiko Ltd. of Japan.
+By the 1970s and 1980s, the typewriter market had matured under the market dominance of large companies from Britain, Europe and the United States – but before the advent of daisy wheel and electronic machines – Underwood and the other major manufacturers faced strong competition from typewriters from Asia, including Brother Industries and Silver Seiko Ltd. of Japan.

 The Underwood brand appears in 2021 on some cash registers produced by Olivetti.

 Notable users

 Some writers who had endorsed with Underwood typewriters such as William Faulkner, F. Scott Fitzgerald, Ernest Hemingway and Robert E. Howard.

 In popular media

 The Underwood brand of typewriters is mentioned and seen in the TV Series House of Cards.
 In episode 25, main character and Vice President of the United States Frank Underwood uses an Underwood typewriter to write a letter to President Garrett Walker.
 In this letter, he implies his father as having been an heir to the Underwood typewriter fortune.
 Episode 27 reveals Frank's father to have been named Calvin, and no Calvin Underwood ever held stake or sway over the typewriter company.

 In the film The Day of the Jackal, an Underwood typewriter is used by a French police officer while being dictated to by his superior officer.
 In the scene the machine is filmed looking at the rear panel where the name Underwood is visible.

 In the film Finding Forrester the character William Forrester uses an Underwood SX while Jamal Wallace uses an Underwood Touch-Master Five.

+In the mocumentary series Parks and Recreation, the character Ron Swanson retrieves a pre-1948 Underwood SS/Rhythm Touch (which he verbally mis-identifies as an Underwood 5) from a dumpster, buys a new ribbon from "electronic bay dot com" (eBay), and shows his delight by declaring that he is going to "type every word I know!".